shayshankr/EventGPT/README.md

 </div>

-**EventGPT** is an innovative multimodal large language model that integrates event streams and text, founded on spatio-temporal representations and advanced language modeling methodologies.
+**EventGPT** is an innovative multimodal large language model(MLLM) that integrates event streams and text, founded on spatio-temporal representations and advanced language modeling methodologies.